RaymondCSC/Ink_and_Iron/deliverables/D1/planning.md

 #### Q1: What is the product?

-Ink & Iron is a web application that makes literature and educational resources accessible to incarcerated individuals across Canada by streamlining how donated books are collected, catalogued, approved by facilities, and delivered <span style="color:red">Qianfeng: not sure whether to include delivery here, like what we discussed, would a map be included?</span>, while giving donors and volunteers transparent, privacy respecting ways to contribute.
+Ink & Iron is a web application that makes literature and educational resources accessible to incarcerated individuals across Canada by streamlining how donated books are collected, catalogued, approved by facilities, and delivered, while giving donors and volunteers transparent, privacy respecting ways to contribute.

 **Problems**: